Systematic analysis of 3HDM symmetries: Summary of HF and GCP transformations

 \section{Summary of HF and GCP transformations}

-It is useful to summarise the cases discussed so far.
-Table~\ref{Table:Indep_Copuplings_Cases} lists the realisable symmetry groups and their numbers of independent couplings, while Table~\ref{Table:Bilinear_Patterns_Cases} shows the associated bilinear eigenvalue patterns.
-We restrict attention to non-trivial realisations, \textit{i.e.}, excluding cases obtained by applying HF transformations to $V_\mathbb{R}$.
-Our focus is on symmetry realisations that reduce the number of independent couplings and leave a characteristic bilinear fingerprint in the scalar potential.
+Let us here summarise the cases discussed so far.
+Table~\ref{Table:Indep_Copuplings_Cases} lists the realisable symmetry groups together with the numbers of independent bilinear and quartic couplings (complex couplings are counted as a single entry), while Table~\ref{Table:Bilinear_Patterns_Cases} shows the associated bilinear eigenvalue patterns.
+The GCP extensions of the HF symmetries take the form $G\rtimes\mathbb{Z}_2^\ast$ or $G\times\mathbb{Z}_2^\ast$, for example $S_3\times\mathbb{Z}_2^\ast$ or $\mathbb{Z}_3\rtimes\mathbb{Z}_2^\ast$.
+The GCP cases not being listed in the tables require some explanations.

-To our knowledge, the symmetries in Tables~\ref{Table:Indep_Copuplings_Cases} and \ref{Table:Bilinear_Patterns_Cases} provide the most comprehensive overview of realisable HF and GCP transformations in 3HDMs.
-These tables can also guide the identification of possible group classes in specific 3HDM scenarios.
-If a potential is free from redundant couplings, Table~\ref{Table:Indep_Copuplings_Cases} can help determine possible symmetries.
-Caution is warranted: in different bases, a single complex coupling may appear as two independent real couplings, which can obscure identification.
-A more robust approach is to examine the number of bilinear terms and compare with the table entries.
+In the GCP columns we only list the non-trivial realisations, \textit{i.e.}, we exclude cases where the application of the HF symmetry to the most general complex potential already leads to a real scalar potential.
+An example is the $\mathbb{Z}_4$ symmetry, which corresponds to a real potential, therefore this potential is already $\mathbb{Z}_4 \rtimes \mathbb{Z}_2^\ast$ symmetric.
+Apart from that, we exclude cases where the GCP transformation amounts to setting the complex couplings of the potential to real values; the only exception to this rule in our listing is the appearance of the $(\Delta(54)/ \mathbb{Z}_3) \rtimes \mathbb{Z}_2^\ast$ case in Table~\ref{Table:Indep_Copuplings_Cases}, since in the bilinear space $\Delta(54)/ \mathbb{Z}_3$ and $(\Delta(54)/ \mathbb{Z}_3) \rtimes \mathbb{Z}_2^\ast$ do not share the same pattern, see Table~\ref{Table:Bilinear_Patterns_Cases}.

+In addition to the HF realisations of the GCP transformations we include the CP2 and CP4 cases, respectively $\mathbb{Z}_2^\ast$ and $\mathbb{Z}_4^\ast$.

+Table~\ref{Table:Indep_R_Copuplings_Cases} supplements Table~\ref{Table:Indep_Copuplings_Cases} by listing upper bounds on the number of independent real parameters for each symmetry.
+These account for the residual continuous basis freedom that leaves the symmetry manifest.
+By fixing the basis to the manifest form, we identify a reduced set of parameters sufficient to define the physics of that symmetry.
+For instance, the $\mathbb Z_2$-symmetric potential retains its form under basis transformations belonging to \mbox{$(U(2)\times U(1))/U(1)_Y$}, implying four redundant real parameters.
+As further reductions may occur upon imposing stationary-point equations, the values quoted represent upper bounds.
+See Appendix~\ref{App:Redundancies} for more details.

 {{ }

 {{ }